Last Updated: October 12, 2022

 Famous pasta dish Spag Bol, also known as spaghetti bolognese, goes well with tannin- and acidity-rich red wines.
-So, choose acidic, tannin-rich red wines to combine with spaghetti bolognese.
+Choose acidic, tannin-rich red wines to combine with spaghetti bolognese.
 Italian wines like Sangiovese, Barbera, Primitivo, Valpolicella Blends, Dolcetto, and Nebbiolo are all top choices.

 Bolognese sauce is never complete without an abundance of meat and can be served with any meal.
 However, serving it with fresh pasta remains unrivaled.
 Add your favorite bottle of Italian red wine to this dish and watch your taste buds crave more.